waterflow80/Makefile-Actions/README.md

 # Makefile-Actions
-Use Makefile with GiHub actions
+Use Makefile with GitHub Actions